HDRUK/hutch/website/docs/getting-started/configuration/agent.md

       "Uri": "", // A URI to be used as th License `@id` in Results crate metadata "Properties": {} // Any valid CreativeWork properties as desirable to be included for the License.
     }
+  },

+  // Development Flags
+  // These are really intended for development or debugging use
+  // and their continued presence cannot be relied upon from one build to the next!
+  "Flags": {
+    "StandaloneMode": false, // Hutch will skip TRE Controller interactions "RetainFailures": false, // Hutch will not clean up working directories or database records for jobs that fail.
+    "
   }
 }
 ```